Samantha Power: Honors

-Post Obama administration career
+Post-Obama administration career

 In April 2017, Power was named to a joint faculty appointment at Harvard Law School (HLS) and Harvard Kennedy School.
-At the Kennedy School, she is affiliated with both the Carr Center and the Belfer Center, where she serves as senior member, board member, and director of the new International Peace and Security Project.
+At the Kennedy School, she is affiliated with the Carr Center and the Belfer Center.
+She serves as a senior member, board member, and director of the new International Peace and Security Project.
 She is currently co-teaching a Harvard class with her husband, Cass Sunstein, called "Making Change When Change is Hard."

 In addition, Power holds the following positions: